phgas/lru_cache/README.md

 The naive recursive algorithm to calculate fib(n) has a time complexity of $O(2^n)$ due to redundant calculations.
 ### With `lru_cache`
 Using lru_cache, the algorithm's time complexity is reduced to $O(n)$ as each unique Fibonacci number is computed only once and then stored for future use in the cache.

+## Problems using lru_cache on instance methods
+### Memory Leaks:
+When you use lru_cache on instance methods, the cache keeps references to the object instances.
+This means the instances can't be garbage collected even if they're no longer in use, leading to memory leaks.
+### Unexpected Caching Behavior:
+Each instance of the class has its own set of cached results.
+Therefore, the cache doesn't work as expected across different instances, leading to inefficiencies.

+If you are interested in possible solutions or want to dive deeper take a look here: [anthonywritescode](https://www.youtube.com/watch?v=sVjtp6tGo0g)